Last Updated on July 29, 2022 by Paroma

 This is a short trail (about 1.1 miles) and is one of the most tranquil dog friendly hiking trails in the Bay Area.
 The falls are best visited in Spring when they are in full force after our winter rains.
 The trail is shaded by a dense canopy of trees and is of moderate difficulty.

 Cascade Falls lies in Mill Valley, a charming town in Marin county and a lovely winter getaway in California.
-This hike to the falls is moderately strenuous but watch out for the loose rocks.
+This hike to the falls (about 1 mile from the main sign) is easy but watch out for the loose rocks.
 This is a popular dog friendly hiking trail in the Bay Area and is completely shaded thanks to a dense overhead canopy.

 This hike up a hillock/open space natural preserve in Tiburon with spectacular views of the Golden Gate bridge, San Francisco and Angel island is undoubtedly one of the most scenic dog friendly hiking trails in the Bay Area.
 The other great thing about it is that it is pretty empty with only one or two enthusiastic locals around.